ArthurHsueh/Proj3/README.md

 # Proj3
-This project implements classes which parse through bus route information and Open Street Map (OSM). files utilizing the DSV and XML classes from Project 2.
+This project implements classes which parse through bus route information and Open Street Map (OSM) files utilizing the DSV and XML classes from Project 2.

 ## Contributors
 Student 1: Arthur Hsueh (922681552)